Port Management Association of Eastern and Southern Africa

 The Port Management Association of Eastern and Southern Africa (PMAESA) is a non-profit, inter-governmental organization made up of Port Operators, Government Line Ministries, Logistics and Maritime Service Providers and other port and shipping stakeholders from the Eastern, Western and Southern African and Indian Ocean regions.

 History

 PMAESA was first established as the Port Management Association of Eastern Africa, in Mombasa, Kenya, in April 1973, under the auspices of the United Nations Economic Commission for Africa (UNECA), following a recommendation made at a meeting of the African Ministers in charge of transport, held in Tunisia in February 1971.

-Objectives

-PMAESA's primary objective is to strengthen relations among member ports with a view to promoting regional cooperation and subsequently regional integration.
-The Association offers an appropriate framework for the exchange of information and ideas among members and to create an enabling environment whereby members can interface with one another in the port, transport and trade arenas.

-PMAESA also works towards improving conditions of operation and management of ports in its region of coverage with a view to enhancing their productivity.